-Edge Server means the server that is hosted by Client which will receive and process house membership, medical and pharmacy encounter data.
-The Edge Server will run CMS-developed software (“EDGE Server”) used to verify submitted data and manage risk adjustment/reinsurance processes.
-Data will be received from Client’s Source Database to send to CMS and will also receive data back from CMS.

 [CCA] There are four essential elements that an effective paragraph should consistently contain: unity, coherence, a topic sentence, and sufficient development.

 There are four essential elements that an effective paragraph should $ consistently contain: unity, coherence, a topic sentence, and sufficient development.